fiqus/fp-beam-talk/slides.md

 # Elixir
 > ![Image](img/elixir_logo.png)

-There are lot of things that Elixir uses from Erlang/OTP:
+There are lot of _great_ abstractions that Elixir uses from Erlang/OTP:

 * application
 * supervisor